SovereignCloudStack/docs/standards/certification/cert-levels.md

 ## Certification process

-To get certified, the infrastructure needs to fulfill the criteria.
+To get certified, the infrastructure needs to fulfill certain criteria.
 As far as possible, these are implemented as automated tests that run continuously (daily) to assure continuous compliance.
 The results are made transparent via the the [Certified Clouds overview](overview) page.